-Removed from Ministry is a canonical penalty in which the cleric can no longer function as a priest, present himself as a priest or wear clerics.
+Removed from Ministry is a canonical penalty in which the cleric can no longer function as a priest, present himself as a priest, or wear clerics.
 Other canonical definitions used in the list can be found here.

-This list below is a result of thorough reviews by the Diocesan Review Board.
+The list below is a result of thorough reviews by the Diocesan Review Board.